NFTGo/GoRarity/README.md

 The consistency with OpenRarity in key classes, main methods, input parameters and return value is kept so you may easily use @NFTGo/GoRarity when you have used OpenRarity.

 You can get more details about the @NFTGo/GoRarity algorithm from [NFTGo document](https://docs.nftgo.io/docs/introducing-gorarity).
-If you have any questions or suggestions about the algorithm model, feel free to let us know via [Discord](https://discord.com/invite/nftgo).
+If you have any questions or suggestions, feel free to let us know via [Discord](https://discord.com/invite/nftgo).

 # Setup and test locally